Definition of Asset Account

 - Credit the Decrease

-Accordingly, for each asset accounts, debits represent increases in an asset account whereas credits are reductions in an asset account.
-In a ledger account, the rise in assets is classified as debits and a fall in the asset are classified as credits.
-The entry for debit is recorded on the left side of the accounting ledger and credit is recorded on the right side.
-It may happen that one asset may be converted in other form.
-To record such transactions, accounting debit is given to increased asset with a corresponding credit to reducing assets.
+Accordingly, for each asset account, debits represent increases in an asset account, whereas credits are reductions in an asset account.
+In a ledger account, the rise in assets is classified as debits, and a fall in the asset is classified as credits.
+The entry for debit is recorded on the left side of the accounting ledger, and credit is recorded on the right side.
+One asset may be converted in another form.
+To record such transactions, accounting debit is given to increased assets with a corresponding credit to reducing assets.

-Double entry refers to the concept of accounting which states that every accounting transaction will affect at least two accounts.
-A debit will make equivalent simultaneous credit in one or more account and vice-versa.
+Double entry refers to the concept of accounting, which states that every accounting transaction will affect at least two accounts.
+A debit will make equivalent simultaneous credit in one or more accounts and vice-versa.
 A general ledger represents records of both sides of each transaction.
-Whenever a company sells a product the revenue it earns increases thereby increase in cash by an equal amount whereas if a company borrows the fund from a lender the cash balance increases, and the liability of the company also increases by the same amount.
-Asper the accounting equation, assets will always be equal to the liabilities plus equity to maintain a balance sheet in double-entry bookkeeping.
+Whenever a company sells a product, its revenue increases, increasing cash by an equal amount.
+However, if a company borrows the fund from a lender, the cash balance increases and the company’s liability also increases by the same amount.
+In the accounting equation, assets will always equal liabilities plus equity to maintain a balance sheet in double-entry bookkeeping.
 Mentioned below journal entry will help in better understanding:-

 - Inc purchased the building on the credit of $20,000.